MMS201 - Sport in Society

 |Unit Chair:||Trimester 2: Jonathan Robertson|

-Normally available to students enrolled in the Bachelor of Business (Sport Management), the Bachelor of Exercise and Sport Science/Bachelor of Business (Sport Management), the Dean's Scholars Program and the Bachelor of Sport Development or students completing a major/minor in Sport Journalism.
+Available to students enrolled in the Bachelor of Business (Sport Management), the Bachelor of Exercise and Sport Science/Bachelor of Business (Sport Management), the Dean's Scholars Program, the Bachelor of Sport Development or students completing a major/minor in Sport Journalism.

 |Typical study commitment:|

 Students will on average spend 150 hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.

 Burwood: 1 x 1.5 hour class, 1 x 1.5 hour seminar per week

 Waterfront: 1 x 1.5 hour recorded class, 1 x 1.5 hour seminar per week

 1 x 1.5 hour class (recordings provided) per week plus 1 x 1.5 hour online workshop per week